 Today, science has caught up with olive’s historical fame.
-Study after study is racking up to validate the many health virtues of the olive tree.
-Olives, its delicious oil, and its leaves are praised by doctors around the world as being at the very “heart” of the highly beneficial Mediterranean diet.
-Researchers have confirmed that those committed to this type of diet and style of eating are rewarded with very important cardiovascular advantages, cognitive protection, profound overall health support, and the potential for longer life.
+Study after study is racking up to validate the many health virtues of the olive plant.
+Olives, its delicious oil, and its leaves are praised by doctors around the world as being at the very “heart” of the Mediterranean diet.
+Researchers have confirmed that those committed to this type of diet are rewarded with important cardiovascular advantages, cognitive protection, profound overall health support, and the potential for longer life.

-Immune #3: Help ward off winter with olive’s immune-supportive properties.
+Help ward off cold and flu season with olive’s immune-supportive properties.
 Olive leaf is very rich in a compound called oleuropein.
-Oleuropein is one of the natural compounds that gives genuine olive oil its distinctive and highly sought after pungent taste.
-And it’s also the same compound that research shows can support healthy microbial balance throughout your body.
-Bottom line, olive extract might be your golden ticket to a healthy immune system.
-To be of real benefit, look for an extract that’s concentrated to at least 15% oleuropein for maximum benefit.
+Oleuropein is one of the natural compounds that gives olive oil its distinctive pungent taste, and it’s also the same compound that research shows can support healthy microbial balance throughout your body.
+To be of real benefit for a healthy immune system, though, look for an olive extract that’s concentrated to at least 15% oleuropein.

 Move over calcium and vitamin D. Oleuropein, the same compound in olive that supports our immune system, has recently been shown to have healthy effects on our osteoblastic bone-building cells.
 Supporting healthy bones is just one more reason to consider adding a top quality olive oil and olive extract to your diet and supplement regimen.